Lava from Spanish volcano heads toward sea; no injuries

 Lava continues to flow slowly from a volcano that erupted in Spain’s Canary Islands off northwest Africa

-LOS LLANOS DE ARIDANE, Spain -- Lava continued to flow slowly from a volcano that erupted in Spain’s Canary Islands off northwest Africa, but the head of the regional government said Monday he expected no injuries to people in the area after some 5,000 were evacuated.
+LOS LLANOS DE ARIDANE, Spain -- Lava continued to flow slowly from a volcano that erupted in Spain’s Canary Islands off northwest Africa, but the head of the regional government said Monday he expects no injuries to people in the area after about 5,000 were evacuated.

 Lava was flowing on the island of La Palma toward the sea, moving at 700 meters (2,300 feet) per hour, according to the Canary Islands Volcanology Institute.

-Note: This story has been corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.